Loading...

 Androgyny

-The character is androgynous enough that they get mistaken for the opposite gender as a significant plot point.
+- The character is androgynous enough that they unintentionally get mistaken for the opposite sex as a significant plot point.

 Body Swap